-MUS 417: SENIOR VOICE RECITAL.
-This course provides guided preparation for the required Senior Voice Recital upon completion of the required Voice Hearing with the music faculty.
+MUS 417: VOICE.
+This course provides guided preparation for the required Senior Voice Recital.
 Two hours of instruction per week and twelve hours of practice.
 Attendance at bi-monthly Recital Class is required.
 Prerequisites: MUS 117, 118, 217, 218, 317, and 318.
 CREDIT: FOUR SEMESTER HOURS.

-MUS 418: SENIOR PIANO RECITAL.
+MUS 418: SENIOR VOICE RECITAL.
 This course provides preparation, presentation, and completion of the required Senior Voice Recital upon completion of the required Voice Hearing with the music faculty.
 Two hours of instruction per week and twelve hours of practice per week.
 Attendance at bi-monthly Recital Class is required.
 Prerequisites: MUS 117, 118, 217, 218, 317, 318, and 417.
 CREDIT: FOUR SEMESTER HOURS.